archivematica/testing-checklists/README.md

 # Testing checklists
 In this repo there is an issue template for regression testing.
-By creating an issue using this template, testers have a checklist of specific tests to run.
-Issues should be created per environment.
+These issue templates are used in the [Archivematica Issues repository](https://github.com/archivematica/Issues) when we do regression testing for a release.

 The issue template is generated from the **regression-testing-checklist.csv** file in this repository.
 To create a new issue template: